 Tips and hints

 Applicants should demonstrate a clear link between the skills acquired through the Upskill activity and the Invest activity.
-View examples of how this might work in practice.
-Study or training in the areas of business planning and management, risk management and financial literacy are encouraged.
+View examples of applications from previous years to see how this might work in practice, Study or training in the areas of business planning and management, risk management and financial literacy are encouraged.

 How to apply